Department of Justice is now the Department of Communities and Justice. Find out more >

 The Commission may accept late applications, but usually only in exceptional cases.

 The Commission will hold a conference to try and settle the dispute.
-If this does not end the problem, you can apply to the Federal Circuit Court to ask for an order.
+If this does not end the problem, you can apply to the Federal Circuit and Family Court of Australia to ask for an order that:

 Section 351 of the Fair Work Act is the section that protects you from discrimination.
 When filling out your general protections application form for the Commission, you will need to refer to this section of the Act and you will need to state the ground of discrimination, for example, 'carer's responsibilities'.

 Angela worked for a company that provides technical support to small to medium size businesses.